$12.00 – $49.00

 We just want you to know you are getting top quality casings no matter whether you are looking to shoot 223 or 5.56mm.

 Why Is 223 Brass So Popular?

-It also has been made extremely popular because it is one of the preferred cartridge used in many rifle matches and even in the National Championships competitions.
+It also has been made extremely popular because it is one of the preferred cartridge used in many rifle matches including the National Championship competitions at Camp Perry Ohio.